Whether you’re considering borrowing or refinancing education debt, applying for a loan may be your best financial move.

-However, applying for a loan can take longer than you think.
-That’s why coming in with all the necessary documents for loan applications can save you and your lender both time and effort, ultimately getting your loan approved much more quickly.
+However, the application process can take longer than you think.
+That’s why having all the documents required for student loan applications can save you and your lender both time and effort, ultimately getting your loan approved much more quickly.

 1. Credit score and history

 4. Employment and income verification

 6. Bank account and asset information

 7. Payment obligations

 Most lenders will pull both your credit score and history for you.
 However, it’s always a good idea to do your own credit check to make sure everything on your credit history is correct before you begin your loan paperwork.

 A good credit score signals to the lender you’re able to manage your money and debt.
 It can also reward you with substantially lower interest payments each month.

 |What credit-related documents are required for federal student loans?|